Optimal Neural Network Approximation for High-Dimensional Continuous Functions: Main results

 \section{Main results}

 Now, we are ready to present our first main result.
-The following theorem guarantees the existence of an EUAF network with fixed $\mathcal{O}(d)$ intrinsic (non-repeated) neurons that can approximate any function in $C([a,b]^d)$ with arbitrary accuracy. \begin{theorem} Let $f \in C([a,b]^d)$.
-Then, for an arbitrary $\epsilon>0$, there exists a function $\phi$ generated by an EUAF network with $366d+365$ intrinsic neurons such that
+The following theorem guarantees the existence of a composition of EUAF networks with $\totalneurons$ nonzero parameters that can approximate any function in $C([a,b]^d)$ with arbitrary accuracy. \begin{theorem} Let $f \in C([a,b]^d)$.
+Then, for an arbitrary $\epsilon>0$, there exists a function $\phi$ generated by a composition of EUAF networks with at most $\totalneurons$ nonzero parameters such that

 \end{theorem}